eozhisarcikli/product-recommendation/README.md

 Transpose of customer-item matrix will be used to get the pairwise cosine similarity so called item similarity matrix, which will be used as a basis of the recommendation system.
 So item similarity matrix shows the items that were purchased together.
 For example a customer who buy suit will tend to buy leather shoes or other matching accessories.
 Therefore a black suit is going to score very high with black shoes.
-To define the function below steps should be followed;
+To define the function on item similarity matrix below steps should be followed;

 1. Choose an item randomly.
 2. Find out top 10 similar items with the choosen one(except itself).
 3. Get the descriptions of these items while removing duplicates.

 ## 4. Conclusion

+As a result of this study we see that customer based filtering has some disadvantages below;

+- Systems perform poorly when they had many items but comparatively few ratings.
+- Calculation time of similarities between all pairs of customers is expensive.
+- Customer profiles change quickly and entire model has to be recalculated every time.

+Despite that, item based filtering has some solutions against those disadvantages, if there are less items than users.
+With more users than items, each item tends to have more ratings than each users, so an item's average rating usually doesn't change quickly, because item based filtering models use rating distributions per item not per customer.
+This leads to more stable rating distributions in the model, so the model doesn't have to be rebuilt as often.
+When users purchase and then rate an item, that item's similar items are picked from the existing model and added to customer's recommendations.